Affine Hecke algebras for classical p-adic groups: Comparison of Hecke algebras for Bernstein components

 \section{Comparison of Hecke algebras for Bernstein components}

 In this section $G$ is a general spin group.
 All our results are also valid for symplectic groups and for (special) orthogonal groups, with slightly simpler proofs, see \cite{Hei2,Hei3,Hei4} (on the $p$-adic side) and \cite{Mou} and \cite[\S 5.3]{AMS3} (on the Galois side).
-Before we compare Hecke algebras, let us match Bernstein components for $\Irr (G)$ and for $\Phi_e (G)$.
+In \cite[\S 10]{SolEnd} an extended affine Hecke algebra